Azure-Samples/MachineLearningSamples-EnergyDemandTimeSeriesForecasting/scenario-time-series-forecasting.md

 ### 1. **Data Preparation & Cleaning**

 To start running the sample, first click on **1-data-preparation.ipynb**.
 This will open the notebook in preview mode.
 Click on **Start Notebook Server**.
 This will start a Jupyter notebook server and Python kernel on your machine and allow you to run the code.
-You can either run the notebooks from within the Workbench, or you can use your browser by navigating to [http://localhost:8888](http://localhost:8888).
+You can either run the notebooks from within the Workbench, or you can use your browser by navigating to [http://localhost:8888](http://localhost:8888)[I DONT SEE THE MachineLearningSamples-energyDemandTimeSeriesForecasting local KERNEL WHEN I GO HERE].
 Press ***shift+Enter*** to run the code in the notebook cells.

 The notebook first downloads the data from a blob storage container hosted on Azure.
-The data is then stored in the AZURE_NATIVE_SHARE_DIRECTORY.
+The data is then stored in the AZURE_NATIVE_SHARE_DIRECTORY [DO YOU MEAN "AZUREML"_NATIVE_SHARE_DIRECTORY, ENVIRONMENT VARIABLE?, NEEDS MORE EXPLANATION HERE, MAYBE POINTER TO DOCUMENTATION].
 This location is accessible from any notebooks or scripts you run from the Workbench so is a good place to store data and trained models.

 Once the data has been downloaded, the notebook shows how the data can be cleaned by filling gaps in the time series.
 Missing values are also filledby interpolation.
 Cleaning the time series data in this way maximizes the amount of data available for training the models.

 After the data has been cleaned, several model features are created from the raw data.
-These can be classed into two groups:
+These can be classified into two groups:

 - **time driven features** - these features are derived from the *timestamp* variable e.g. *month*, *dayofweek* and *hour*
 - **lagged features** - these are time shifted values of the actual demand or temperature values.
 These features aim to capture the conditional dependencies between consecutive time periods in the model.